 If we test how moissanite conducts heat, we might get a wrong result: it will test as a diamond.
 But by checking the electric conduction, we will find out its moissanite and not a diamond.
 Then, same as with natural and lab-grown diamonds, we can send the moissanite to a lab and test how it reacts to UV rays.
-In that case, we won’t have any doubt; it will immediately show its moissanite.
+In that case, we won’t have any doubt; it will immediately show its moissanite and lab created diamond.

 Are lab-grown diamonds GIA certified?

 The GIA is the most famous institute in the diamond industry known for its grading and creating certifications of natural diamonds.
 Lately, It has started doing the same with lab-grown diamonds.
 However, GIA-certified lab diamonds are not very common.
 Their price is much higher than other grading labs.
 Therefore, most sellers will prefer to pay the IGI, AGS, or GCAL certificate and keep costs low, which is not bad because it means that you’ll get a more affordable diamond.